yanickc/museums/README.md

 it performs a simple linear regression to predict museums annual visitors from the city's population.

 ## Method
+The (naive 😉) model performs a simple linear interpolation to try and predict a museums annual attendance from the city's population.

-It is unrealistic to use a simple linear regression in this context.
+Note that it is unrealistic to use a simple linear regression in this context.
 We can see that there is no clear correlation between a city's population and a museum attendance:

 ![plot](README_assets/plot.png)